 The Midnight Palace is part of the author’s teen series, written at the beginning of his career and published in 1994.
-Carlos Ruiz Zafón is mostly famous for The Cemetery of Forgotten Books, which is one of my favorite series and it will be for sure featured soon on this blog 🙂
+Carlos Ruiz Zafón is most famous for The Cemetery of Forgotten Books, which is one of my favourite series and it will be for sure featured soon on this blog 🙂

 To conclude, The Midnight Palace it is an enjoyable and relatively short book, more appropriate for teenagers.
 However, I think it’s a good read if you want to get a quick first feel of Zafón’s dark style, before diving into The Cemetery of Forgotten Books series.